Kylie Minogue singles discography

-The singles discography of Australian singer Kylie Minogue consists of eighty-six singles as lead artist, eight singles as a featured artist, nine charity singles and twenty-five promotional recordings.
+The Australian singer Kylie Minogue has released eighty-eight singles as lead artist, eight singles as a featured artist, nine charity singles and twenty-six promotional recordings.
 Referred as the "Princess of Pop" by various media outlets, she has sold more than 80 million records worldwide.
 In Australia, she has a total of ten number-one singles, twenty-three top-ten hits and forty-seven top-forty entries.
-In the United Kingdom, with seven number-one singles, eleven singles that peaked at number two, thirty-five top-ten hits and fifty-two top-forty entries, she is the twelfth-best-selling singles artist and the third-best-selling female artist of all time to date, selling over 10.1 million singles.
+In the United Kingdom, she earned eight number-one singles, eleven singles that peaked at number two, thirty-seven top-ten hits and fifty-five top-forty entries.

 Minogue's music career began as a result of her popularity as a cast member in the Australian soap opera Neighbours.
 After an impromptu performance with the cast of the show, she signed to Mushroom Records in 1987 and released a cover of the song "Locomotion" as her debut single.
 It spent seven weeks on top of the ARIA Singles Chart and became the highest-selling single of the 1980s in Australia.
 "I Should Be So Lucky", her second single, became a worldwide hit, topping the UK Singles Chart for five consecutive weeks.
 Later, in 1988, she signed with PWL Records and based herself in the UK as a result.
 Her debut album, Kylie, produced several singles including a re-recorded version of "Locomotion", "Got to Be Certain" and "Je ne sais pas pourquoi".
 Her 1989 second album, Enjoy Yourself earned UK number-ones such as "Hand on Your Heart" and "Tears on My Pillow".
 Minogue took a more mature turn with the 1990 release of "Better the Devil You Know" from her third album Rhythm of Love.
 Her fourth album, 1991's Let's Get to It, spawned the single "Word Is Out", which became her first single to miss the top ten in the UK.
 By 1992, she had completed her recording contract with PWL Records and decided not to renew it, after the compilation album Greatest Hits was released, and produced the lead single, "What Kind of Fool (Heard All That Before)".